arslanbisharat/Lifestyle-articles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the Capstone project that signs the completion of the RubyOnRails module in Microverse Curriculum.
+This is the Capstone project that signs the completion of the RubyOnRails module in the Microverse Curriculum.
-It is a webapp where users can register using name, username, password and can sign in with their username only.
+It is a web app where users can register using their name, username, password and can sign in with their username only.
-As a logged in user, it is possible to create articles, edit profile, comment, vote and bookmark an article for future reads.
+As a logged-in user, it is possible to create articles, edit profiles, comment, vote and bookmark an article for future reads.
-The app can be used also on read only mode, with restricted access to its features.
+The app can be used also on read-only mode, with restricted access to its features.

 ### Built With
 This project was built using these technologies.